 What happens after surgery depends on the type of operation you have had.
-You usually stay in hospital for at least a few days.
+You usually stay in hospital for at least a week.

 Straight after pancreatic surgery

 You will probably wake up in intensive care or a high dependency recovery unit if you have had very major surgery to try to cure your cancer.
 They can be busy and noisy places and you might feel a bit confused.